A deeper look into Google’s Terms of Service, and what it means for imagery you’ve contributed to Google Street View.

 But how your photos can be used requires a different, more complex answer.

-After seeing a question on the Campfire forum this week about Google Street View image licensing, I decided to dig into the fine print to find the answer.
+After seeing a question this week about Google Street View image licensing, I decided to dig into the fine print to find the answer.

 Disclaimer: I’m not a lawyer.